Seen something unusual? MAKE A REPORT

 To South Island (not detected orchard)To North Island (not detected orchard)To North Island (Psa detected orchard)

-North Island (not detected orchard)PROHIBITEDAllowedAllowed
+North Island (not detected orchard)Stand-down period and KVH authorisation required*AllowedAllowed

-North Island (Psa positive orchard)PROHIBITEDStand-down period required*Allowed
+North Island (Psa positive orchard)Stand-down period and KVH authorisation required*Stand-down period required*Allowed

-South Island (not detected orchard)AllowedKVH authorisation requiredKVH authorisation required
+South Island (not detected orchard)AllowedStand-down period and KVH authorisation required*Stand-down period and KVH authorisation required*

 *A stand-down period of 10 days at a location at least 5kms from the nearest flowering kiwifruit orchard is required.
-Research has shown that foraging bees can carry Psa, and that Psa may be able to survive in hives for up to 9 days.
+Research has shown that foraging bees can carry Psa and that Psa may be able to survive in hives for up to 9 days.

 SEEN SOMETHING UNUSUAL?